build-trust/ockam/documentation/guides/draft/rust/get-started/03-vaults-and-entities.md

 Vault workers are used by all other workers in a node to access secrets and perform cyptographic operations.

+## Entities

 The primary worker which uses the vault worker on behalf of a user is called an Entity worker.

-## Entities

-Entities offer small, simplified interface to the more complex security protocols.
+Entities offer a small, simplified interface to more complex security protocols.
 They provide the features of the underlying protocols, while handling implementation details.
 The interaction between multiple parties establishing trust is modeled using Entities.

 Entities provide: